 Travis lifted his eyes to meet hers.
 His pupils were dilated with a slow-rising fury.
 “No, but you’re talking about Ben, and I’m pretty sure he’d tell you to shut up, too, if he wasn’t so goddamn polite.”

-In a juvenile gesture, she flipped him the middle finger and said, “Fuck off, Travis.”
+In a juvenile gesture, she flipped him the bird and said, “Fuck off.”

 They glared at each other, Travis with clenched jaw, Katy with fisted hands at her sides.
 The room seemed to close in on everyone.
 Ben glanced over to Audra, who sat looking back at him with tension covering her face.
 He decided to try and ease the moment by clapping his hands together and flashing his brightest, most sparkling smile.
 “Boy, how ’bout them Rockies, huh?” he exclaimed.
 He wasn’t certain where the hell he was going with the comment, but his attempt at pacification fell on deaf ears, anyway.
 Katy curled up against him.
 Pressed in even closer than before and said to Travis, “I have a newsflash for you, big brother.
 Ben isn’t interested in you.”
 She spoke slowly and deliberately, as if trying to communicate to a child, and then she proceeded to plant a kiss directly on Ben’s mouth.